boscojwho/TabStar/README.md

 Alternatively, open your Xcode project, and navigate to `File > Swift Packages > Add Package Dependency...` and enter `https://github.com/boscojwho/TabStar.git`.

 # Why?
+1. This doesn't come built-in to SwiftUI's `TabView` (yes, it's built-in to `UITabBarController`).

+2. Reliability
-Doesn’t SwiftUI already provide a way to programmatically manipulate a `NavigationStack`’s path whether you use `NavigationPath` or a custom path type?
+- Doesn’t SwiftUI already provide a way to programmatically manipulate a `NavigationStack`’s path whether you use `NavigationPath` or a custom path type?

-Yes, but unfortunately programmatic path manipulation causes the path/UI states to become corrupt on both iOS 16/17 (see here for a sample project demonstrating this bug).
+- Yes, but unfortunately programmatic path manipulation causes the path/UI states to become corrupt on both iOS 16/17, [see here for a sample project demonstrating this issue](https://github.com/boscojwho/NavigateDismissBug-SwiftUI.git).

-Essentially, if users rapidly trigger programmatic navigation path manipulation while a dismiss action is in-flight, the path’s state and the stack’s UI state easily become de-synced.
+- Essentially, if users rapidly trigger programmatic navigation path manipulation while a dismiss action is in-flight, the path’s state and the stack’s UI state become de-synced – this is easily reproducible.
 When that happens, users can no longer properly navigate using onscreen buttons, and apps performing programmatic path manipulation will encounter unexpected behaviour.

-`TabStar` helps by relying on SwiftUI’s environment dismiss action to perform programmatic dismissal.
+- `TabStar` helps by relying on SwiftUI’s `@Environment(\.dismiss)` action to perform programmatic dismissal.
 That `DismissAction` is reliable because it is synced to the onscreen state of `NavigationStack`.
 Essentially, it doesn’t allow for dismiss actions to happen if one is already in-flight or if the view associated with a dismiss action isn’t yet visible.

-# Enabling Tab Re-Selection
-For either `SwiftUI.TabView` or any custom tab view, you will need to ensure that tab selection triggers a change update on re-select.
-For an example implementation, see `TabReselection`.

-Once you are able to detect when users re-select a selected tab, you are ready to integrate `TabStar` to allow users to perform custom actions via the tab bar.

 # Overview
 `TabStar` performs two types of tab bar navigation actions: